 For controlling life-threatening watery diarrhea, the liquid antibiotic Sulfamethoxazole & Trimethoprim Oral Suspension 200mg/40mg per 5 mL (prescription) is excellent.
 Given orally, the dosage is 2 cc per 100 pounds bodyweight.
 Dose accurately, as overdosing will constipate the goat.
+Over-the-counter Biosol (neomycin sulphate) may be used if prescription products are not available.
+Diarrhea of the consistency of pudding doesn't worry me much unless it lasts for multiple days and/or has blood in it.

 Green leaves are the best natural product to feed to a sick goat, regardless of the illness.
 Green leaves will be the first food that it will eat, followed by hay.
 Don't offer sacked/processed grains to a sick goat; they are too difficult to digest.
 A goat will begin eating sacked or processed grain feeds only when recovery is well underway.